At EVA England, our EV policy priorities are shaped by EV drivers.

 Tackling the charging divide

 Charging costs at public charging points are considerably higher compared to private charging and vary enormously depending on the type of charging point.
-Overall, the average cost from home charging is 32p per kWh and 48p per kWh for public charging, but home charging can cost as little as 7p per kWh and public charging currently as much as 85p per kWh.
+Overall, the average cost of home charging is 32p per kWh and 51p per kWh for a public slow charger or 76p per kWh for a public fast charger.

 Unless this charging divide is addressed, there is a substantial risk that certain groups of consumers will bear a disproportionate cost of the transition to EVs.

-• Reduce VAT on public charging points in line with the 5% rate on domestic electricity supply.
+• Reduce VAT on public charging points in line with the 5% rate on domestic electricity supply; and ensure bringing down the cost of EV charging is central to wider reform to tackle electricity pricing.

-• Promote greater uptake of cross-pavement technologies by simplifying the application and consent process for installers and local authorities; increasing the size of the grant available for consumers from £350 to £700; and updating guidance to encourage the development and uptake of all types of cross-pavement technologies.
+• Promote greater uptake of cross-pavement technologies by simplifying the application and consent process for installers and local authorities; reducing the costs for residents of installation; and providing adequate guidance on how local authorities can support residents through the process of applying for a cross-pavement solution.

-• Restructure and extend the workplace charging scheme to make it available to a greater number of state- funded institutions and more affordable for small and medium sized companies.
+• Restructure and extend the workplace charging scheme to make it available to a greater number of state-funded institutions (e.g. schools, NHS sites) and more affordable for small and medium-sized companies, so that more people can access affordable, slower charging options away from home.

 Improving access to charging